This post brought to you by Fellowes . All opinions are 100% mine.

 Essential oils have become my first line of defense against any ailment that has plagued our household over the past couple years.
 Some tests have shown that essential oils are so strong that viruses cannot live in their presence (source).

 One of our favorites is a a super antibacterial blend of oils.
-Young Living oils calls this blend thieves, and DoTerra calls it On Guard.
-When we were in a place where we could afford neither, we made our own.
+When we were in a place where we could not afford to buy special blends of oils, we made our own.

 You can diffuse the oils into the air, add some oils to a warm bath or rub the diluted oil on your feet.
 We use a homemade disinfectant spray made with essential oils–as well as a homemade hand soap (peppermint is our favorite this time of the year!).